maayane/PhotoFit/README.md

 but you can set the parameters (in the parameters file `params.py`) to only do this once for a given data set.
 At the end of this first step, there is one spectral energy distribution (SED) to fit per epoch.

-2. `PhotoFit` then fits each SED with a blackbody model that has been corrected for:
+2. `PhotoFit` then fits each SED with a blackbody model after:
-    - the extinction: `PhotoFit` does this using Schlay & Finkbeiner (2011) and using the extinction curves of Cardelli et al. (1989).
+    - correcting for the extinction: `PhotoFit` does this using [Schlafly & Finkbeiner (2011)](https://ui.adsabs.harvard.edu/#abs/2011ApJ...737..103S/abstract) and using the extinction curves of [Cardelli et al. (1989)](https://ui.adsabs.harvard.edu/#abs/1989ApJ...345..245C/abstract).
-    - the redshift
+    - correcting for the redshift
-    - the effect of the filters transmission curves: `PhotoFit` does this using the `pyphot` package for synthetic photometry.
+    - correcting for the effect of the filters transmission curves: `PhotoFit` does this using the `pyphot` package for synthetic photometry.

 3. The fit itself can be done in two different ways (to be chosen by the user and defined in the `params.py` file):
-    - Monte Carlo Markov Chain simulations (with emcee).
+    - Monte Carlo Markov Chain simulations (with [emcee](http://dfm.io/emcee/current/)).
 The advantage of this option is it gives you error bars on T and R. The disadvantage is that it is time-consuming
-(~30 min per epoch for 100 walkers and 350 steps )
+(~30 min per epoch for 100 walkers and 350 steps)
     - A linear fit with a grid of temperatures.
 The advantage of this method is its speed.
 The disadvantage is the lack of error bars.

 ## How to install `PhotoFit`?